Today’s machine operators in industrial companies are able to get data from their assets in an easier way through industrial IoT solutions.

 Think here of decreasing performance of critical assets, the onset of wear, material transformations, overheating, etc., for which quantities such as position, frequency, temperature, and pressure can serve as indications.
 Time series, or sequences, are then the logical data science from which to extract accurate predictions, by detecting fault-related patterns or anomalies within them.

 A long-time popular algorithm for time-series analysis is what is known as the hidden Markov model (HMM).
 HMMs are widely used in, for example, speech recognition, for translating a sequence of spoken words into text.
 An HMM is a statistical model in which the system being modeled is assumed to be a Markov process (or chain) with unobserved (hidden) states; in the maintenance context, these states can be related to the condition and behavior of the asset concerned.

 The advantage of an HMM is that it cannot only analyze sequences, but can also generate them.
 There are, however, limitations, as the general structure of the hidden Markov model must be set by the data scientist ahead of time, which implies some knowledge about the sequences one is trying to learn.

-As always, the biggest challenge in setting up predictive maintenance is getting the data: firstly determining which data are required for making the relevant predictions, and then implementing the correct sensor solutions.
+As always, the biggest challenge in setting up ai in predictive maintenance is getting the historical data: firstly determining which data are required for making the relevant predictions, and then implementing the correct sensor solutions for collecting data.

-In rotating equipment, a major class of maintenance-intensive assets that includes power tools, motors, and vehicles, vibrations are highly informative phenomena, and hence their frequencies are relevant data in which anomalies can indicate faulty behavior.
+In rotating equipment, a major class of maintenance-intensive assets in production lines that includes power tools, motors, and vehicles, vibrations are highly informative phenomena, and hence their frequencies are relevant data in which anomalies can indicate faulty behavior.

 To measure these vibrations, an inertial measuring unit, a combination of an accelerometer and a gyroscope, is used in many cases.
 But motor signals, such as currents and other quantities that can be derived directly from the asset control system, may also be suitable data candidates.